|Funding Program:||Investment Road and Rail Program

 |Corridor:||Melbourne - Adelaide

-The project involves the implementation of a managed motorway system on a two kilometre stretch of the South Eastern Freeway between Crafers and Stirling, including hard shoulder running and electronic signs.
+This project will implement a managed motorways system for a one kilometre stretch of the South Eastern Freeway between Crafers and Stirling, including hard shoulder running and electronic signs.

-The Australian Government is contributing $4.5 million towards the $9 million project.
+The Australian Government has committed $4.5 million towards this project.

-Construction is expected to commence in mid to late 2017 and is expected to be completed by early 2018.
+Construction is expected to commence early 2019 and be completed late 2019.